kbase/cdm-spark-events/test/manual/TestingNotes.md

     test-events/testfiles/run2/quality_report.tsv crc2aaaaaaaa
 ```

-# Create target table in spark
+## Create target table in spark (optionally)

+If the table doesn't exist, the importer will create it.
+However, to test proper merging
+the table can be created ahead of time.
+In any case, the spark session will be necessary to
+read the results.

 ```
 $ docker compose exec -it --user root cdm-events bash